The mission of The Lewis Prize is to partner with leaders who create positive change by investing in young people through music.

 María López De León

-María López De León is the President, CEO and board member of the National Association of Latino Arts and Cultures (NALAC).
+María López De León is the retired President and CEO of the National Association of Latino Arts and Cultures (NALAC).
 Ms. De León has been involved in all aspects of development and implementation of the NALAC programs and strategic initiatives.
-Under her leadership, NALAC developed and launched multiple grant programs including the NALAC Fund for the Arts, the Catalyst for Change; and the Transnational Cultural Remittances.
+Under her leadership, NALAC developed and launched multiple grant programs, including the NALAC Fund for the Arts, the Catalyst for Change; and the Transnational Cultural Remittances.
 Ms. De León serves on the National Council on the Arts and on the boards of the First People’s Fund, the National Assembly of State Arts Agencies, the National Hispanic Leadership Agenda, the Performing Arts Alliance, and the United States Department of Arts and Culture.
 She is an advisory council member of Women of Color in the Arts.

 Rebecca Fishman Lipsey